Gsingh990/Optscale_AKS_Terraform/README.md

 -   Azure Policy is enforced to prevent public IPs on network interfaces, ensuring a secure network posture.
 -   Azure Bastion Service provides secure and seamless RDP/SSH connectivity to your virtual machines directly from the Azure portal over SSL, without exposing them to the public internet.

-## Deploying Kubernetes Applications
+## Deploying Kubernetes Applications from the Bastion Host

 Due to the private AKS cluster, direct `kubectl` access from outside the Azure Virtual Network is not possible.
-To deploy Kubernetes applications (like the `optscale_kubernetes_app` module), you need to do so from within the virtual network.
+To deploy Kubernetes applications (like the `optscale_kubernetes_app` module), you need to do so from within the virtual network, typically from the Bastion Host VM.

-1.  **Connect to a VM via Azure Bastion:**
+1.  **Connect to the Bastion Host VM via Azure Bastion:**

-    You can use the Azure Bastion Service to securely connect to any VM within your virtual network (e.g., the `optscale-db-vm` or any other jumpbox/bastion VM you provision).
+    You can use the Azure Bastion Service to securely connect to the Bastion Host VM.
+This VM is located within your virtual network and has the necessary network access to the private AKS cluster.

     *   Navigate to the Azure portal.
-    *   Go to the Virtual Machine you wish to connect to.
+    *   Go to the Virtual Machine resource for your Bastion Host (e.g., `optscale-bastion`).
     *   Click on the "Connect" button and select "Bastion".
     *   Provide your `admin_username` and `admin_password` (or SSH private key) to establish the connection.
+This will open a shell session in your browser.

-2.  **Configure `kubectl` on the connected VM:**
+2.  **Ensure Terraform and Azure CLI are installed on the Bastion Host:**

-    Once connected to a VM within the VNet, you can configure `kubectl` to interact with your private AKS cluster.
-Run the following Azure CLI command on the VM:
+    If not already installed, you will need to install Terraform and Azure CLI on the Bastion Host VM.
+You can typically do this using the VM's package manager (e.g., `sudo apt-get install terraform azure-cli` for Ubuntu).

+3.  **Clone the OptScale project repository on the Bastion Host:**

     ```bash
+    git clone <repository-url>
+    cd optscale-aks-deployment
+    ```

+4.  **Configure Terraform variables on the Bastion Host:**

+    Set the necessary environment variables for Terraform on the Bastion Host, just as you would on your local machine:

+    ```bash
+    export TF_VAR_tenant_id="<your-tenant-id>"
+    export TF_VAR_agent_object_id="<your-agent-object-id>"
+    export TF_VAR_db_admin_password="<YourSecureDbPassword!123>"
+    export TF_VAR_bastion_admin_password="<YourBastionPassword!123>"
+    ```

+5.  **Configure `kubectl` on the Bastion Host:**

+    Run the following Azure CLI command on the Bastion Host VM to configure `kubectl` to interact with your private AKS cluster:

+    ```bash
     az aks get-credentials --resource-group <your-resource-group-name> --name <your-aks-cluster-name> --overwrite-existing
     ```

-3.  **Apply Kubernetes manifests:**
+6.  **Deploy the OptScale Kubernetes Application:**

-    From the connected VM, you can now apply your Kubernetes manifests or run Terraform to deploy the `optscale_kubernetes_app` module:
+    From the `optscale-aks-deployment` directory on the Bastion Host, run Terraform to deploy the `optscale_kubernetes_app` module:

     ```bash
-    # If using Terraform for Kubernetes deployments
-    cd /path/to/your/optscale_aks_deployment
     terraform init
     terraform apply
     ```

-    Alternatively, if you have raw Kubernetes YAML files:
+    Alternatively, if you have raw Kubernetes YAML files for the OptScale application, you can apply them directly:

     ```bash
-    kubectl apply -f your-app-manifests.yaml
+    kubectl apply -f your-optscale-app-manifests.yaml
     ```